Wyamio/Wyam.Web/input/docs/usage/configuration.md

 [1.0,2.0] = 1.0 ≤ x ≤ 2.0
 ```

 Note that many modules require their package to be installed before they can be used.
 For example, to make use of the [Markdown](/modules/markdown) module, you must install the `Wyam.Markdown` package.
-To do this, you would add the following to your configuration file (the `-p` indicates this is a prerelease package, which currently applies to all the Wyam packages):
+To do this, you would add the following to your configuration file:

 ```
-#n -p Wyam.Markdown
+#n Wyam.Markdown
 ```

 You can also specify the special `Wyam.All` package which will download all of the official Wyam module packages at once:

 ```
-#n -p Wyam.All
+#n Wyam.All
 ```

 ## Assemblies